Tawanda-Kamhuka99/heart-disease-classification/README.md

 # Predicting Heart Disease Using Classification Models

-This project aims to predict the likelihood of heart disease using classification models in Python.
+This project aims to predict the likelihood of a person contracting heart disease using classification models in Python.

 #### Tools & Libraries